Dan-Matthews-23/finishing-touch/README.md

 ### Responding to feedback from previous projects

-I have taken the following actions in response to feedback:

-1. Because I am partially colour-blind, I've had to build this project using a tool called [WebAIM](https://webaim.org/resources/contrastchecker/bookmarklet) to aid me in checking the contrast ratio.
-I continue to use alternative text.

-I have also included a WAVE report, which passes all tests.

-2. I have ensured that every filename contains no numbers, capital letters or underscores.
-Each file has been placed in an appropriate folder, and I've ensured each file is named correctly and appropriately.

-3. I have ensured that along with details of all of my testing, I've included as many before and after screenshots as possible.
-In some cases, it wasn't always possible to include both, but these tests are clearly marked with justification.

-4. Throughout the testing stages, I have included snippets of code along with screenshots of visual output of that code.

-5. I have attempted to be as thorough as possible throughout the development of this project.
+I have retested all user stories, responsiveness and each element after changes were made and asked for further feedback.
+No errors or suggestions were offered

 ### Other Feedback

-My mentor suggested that I display a warning to a user about the impact of deleting a review or account.
-I have included this just above the submit button on both elements.
+My mentor suggested that I display a warning to a user about the impact of deleting a review.

 ### Responding to other feedback

+I have included this just above the submit button.

 ***

 ## Future Developments

+- I plan to create functionality for users to customise their sandwich from the bread to type of filling.

+- I would like to revisit process_checkout and rewrite it so that I do not need to rely on the work-around mentioned in 'Known Bugs'

+- I would like to introduce other products such as sundries, drinks, sauces when I release this for an audience

+- Early on I tried to create increase and decrease buttons rather than a select box for the quantity, however I could not get this to work.
+I would like to revisit this

+- I would like to introduce images of each product once the project is released for an audience

 ***